-We would welcome your views on our new website and invite you to participate in a brief survey when you've finished using our website.
+We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

-Your responses will help us improve the site and the experience we offer to other visitors.
+Your response will help us improve the site and the experience we offer to visitors.

-The Urolift® system is inserted into the urethra through the tip of the penis, using endoscopic guidance.
+The UroLift® system is inserted into the urethra through the tip of the penis, using endoscopic guidance.
 A fine needle is then passed up the urethra through the prostate and small implants, connected together by suture material, then attach to each side of the prostate tissue and pull back to stop the prostate gland pushing on the urethra, allowing urine to pass through freely.
 This treatment is possible because the prostate gland tissue is comprised of a series of ducts, which make it compressible.

 Typically, the procedure involves placement of at least four implants, but depending on the size of the prostate and the location of the growth, more or less implants may be required.

 The procedure is very quick, usually taking less than thirty minutes under sedation or a light general anaesthetic.
 Patients are normally able to leave the hospital within a few hours of the operation and can return to normal activity as soon as they feel confident to do so.
 Patients have experienced symptom relief as early as two weeks post operation.
 The implants are made from surgical stainless steel which resists corrosion and allows them to be permanent.

 To learn more about the procedure or to book an appointment with Mr Stephen Gordon, call us on 020 8335 4646 orsend an enquiry